NuHerbs Lab Tested

 • Heavy Metals - Lead, Mercury and Arsenic

-We encourage you to educate yourself on herbs and supplements, by researching reputable sites, and books.
+We encourage you to educate yourself on herbs and supplements by researching reputable sites and books.
 Having an open discussion with your physician on what will be most beneficial for your health issues.
-And lastly discussing interaction of herbs and pharmaceuticals with your pharmacist or physician.
+And lastly ,discussing the interaction of herbs and pharmaceuticals with your pharmacist or physician.

 You Ji Dang Gui Pian Chinese Angelica Root Slices 1lb Nuherbs